Wartime doctors battling covid-19 rush to treat the ill — but without knowing what really works

 But the uneven use of evidence to inform medical practice has long been a fissure running down the middle of American medicine — and that has turned into a chasm during the urgency of the pandemic.

-“The U.S., for better and worse, is an every-person-for-himself kind of place,” said Christopher P. Austin, director of the National Center for Advancing Translational Science, part of the National Institutes of Health, the nation’s biomedical research agency. “'Don’t tell me what to do, I’ve got the greatest idea in the world.'
+“The U.S., for better and worse, is an every-person-for-himself kind of place,” said Christopher P. Austin, director of the National Center for Advancing Translational Sciences, part of the National Institutes of Health, the nation’s biomedical research agency. “ ‘Don’t tell me what to do, I’ve got the greatest idea in the world.’
 Scientific discovery relies on that.
 But it is, in a situation like this, it is a counter-current.”

 In normal times, doctors debate the art and science of medicine, argue for and against rigid guidelines and constantly navigate the gaps between peer-reviewed findings and their own years of experience.
 In a pandemic, when overwhelmed doctors scramble to treat patients, exhaust intensive care unit beds and are forced to reuse basic protective equipment, organizing the complex trials needed to rigorously test treatments has been even harder.